zhengzihao2002/myFinance/README.md

 Whether you’re budgeting monthly, comparing income trends, or logging your expenses after a trip — myFinance keeps your financial world transparent, private, and simple.

----

-Would you like me to generate a **developer-focused version** of the README (explaining component architecture and API structure for contributors)?
-It would complement this consumer-facing manual perfectly.